The Pursuit of Love is a major new adaptation of the Nancy Mitford classic which boasts an all-star cast including Downton Abbey’s Lily James.

-Talking about Linda, Lily James says: “Linda has spark, passion, fire and curiosity, but doesn't know what to do with it.
+Talking about Linda, Lily James says: “Linda has spark, passion, fire, and curiosity, but doesn't know what to do with it.
 Her father doesn't let the girls have an education or leave the property.
-But she follows her heart and tries to find herself through the men she encounters — a communist, a conservative and a wild European.”
+But she follows her heart and tries to find herself through the men she encounters — a communist, a conservative, and a wild European.”

 What happened in episode one?

-The first instalment of The Pursuit of Love saw Linda and Fanny growing up dreaming of meeting their perfect man who will sweep them off their feet in a whirlwind of romance and adventure.
+The first installment of The Pursuit of Love saw Linda and Fanny growing up dreaming of meeting their perfect man who will sweep them off their feet in a whirlwind of romance and adventure.

 But while Linda, a hopeless romantic, thought of nothing but love, her cousin and best friend, Fanny, was patiently waiting to see where her life would take her.

-The pair were desperate to escape Linda's domineering father, Matthew (Dominic West), and the family home... and soon they were seen breaking free thanks to some encouragement from the Radlett family's flamboyant neighbour, Lord Merlin.
+The pair were desperate to escape Linda's domineering father, Matthew (Dominic West), and the family home... and soon they were seen breaking free thanks to some encouragement from the Radlett family's flamboyant neighbor, Lord Merlin.

 Soon Linda found herself getting married to the first man she met, Tony Kroesig... but when she was found hiding in the linen cupboard with Fanny on her wedding day instead of going to her own wedding breakfast, it seems perhaps this isn't the match made in heaven she was hoping it would be.